geewasbmwuhembawikvscach/how-to-work-with-people-to-create-things/README.md

+If you had the tools to build the best possible of all worlds, how would you use them right now?

 # What is 'the best of all possible worlds?' #
 * In a world without humans there is no such thing as 'best of all possible worlds.'
 * In a world without humans, there is no 'best' because there is no one to judge or to prefer one thing over another.